algorandfoundation/ARCs/ARCs/arc-00xx.md

 ## Abstract

-A "Smart ASA" is an Algorand Standard Asset (ASA) controlled by a Smart Contract that exposes methods to create, configure, transfer, freeze, and destroy it.
+A "Smart ASA" is an Algorand Standard Asset (ASA) controlled by a Smart Contract that exposes methods to create, configure, transfer, freeze, and destroy the asset.

-This ARC defines the ABI interface of such smart contract, the required metadata, and suggests a reference implementation.
+This ARC defines the ABI interface of such Smart Contract, the required metadata, and suggests a reference implementation.

 ## Motivation